flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 If you place the console in a vertical position, on the front you'll see **two 'Memory Unit' slots**.
 On the top of it, you'll find a modified SATA socket for a **hard drive** (only fits those encased and sold by Microsoft).
 Both of these mediums are **optional** and used as **mass storage devices**.

 Upon fitting any of them, the Xbox 360 initialises it and adds a multitude of partitions.
 Though it doesn't write a master partition table!
-It turns out the locations (offsets) of each partition are already hardcoded into the Kernel and all partitions - except the one storing user data - are fixed in size.
+It turns out the locations (offsets) of each partition are already hard-coded into the Kernel and all partitions - except the one storing user data - are fixed in size.
 Additionally, every partition uses proprietary and undocumented filesystems (recall that this is coming from the company that co-authored FAT, NTFS and exFAT), including one called 'FAT Xbox' (**FATX**) for generic data and 'Secure Transacted File System' (**STFS**) for caching purposes [@operating_system-fatx].

 As long as there's space, either medium can store user profiles, game saves, downloaded games (initially called 'arcades') and downloadable content (DLCs).
 Only the HDD can store the Xbox classic emulator (the console automatically downloads it after a classic disc game is inserted).